JonathanWamsley/Designing-Data-Intensive-Applications/1_reliable_scalable_maintainable_applications.md

 ### Types of faults/errors

-- The 3 types of faults/errors which are from hardware, software and humans
+The 3 types of faults/errors are from hardware, software and humans

+##### Hardware Faults
 - Hardware faults: When a hardware component stops working
 - Hardware fault solution: use hardware redundancy so if a component fails, there will be a backup

+##### Software Faults
-- Software errors: Are
+- Software faults/errors: Are
     - software bugs
     - runaway process
     - small failures that cascade throughout a system
     - services that has dependencies that are slowed, unresponsive or corrupted
-- Software error solution: There is no easy solution but good practices can help like:
+- Software faults/error solution: There is no easy solution but good practices can help like:
     - thinking about assumptions and interactions in the system
     - thorough testing
     - process isolation